Littlecroft, Green Lane, Wibtoft, Leicestershire.

 The intervention was quite intrusive due to the soft bricks having lost their surface and due to the previous inappropriate repairs.
-Removing decayed bricks resulted in other adjacent bricks becoming loose and having to be rebedded.
+Brick repairs repointing consisted of removing decayed bricks resulted in other adjacent bricks becoming loose and having to be rebedded.

 All decayed brickwork was removed by hand tools where possible, but where wider horizontal brick joints allowed a brick saw was employed to take out the decayed and good bricks for replacement.
 Due to the general softness of the bricks it wasn’t possible to take out the bricks and turn them round and use the back side, the back side was nearly as decayed as the face!

 Over 300 reclaimed Leicestershire hand made bricks were used on the front elevation.